 The Conservative / Liberal coalition lasts little more than twelve months and in the resulting general election the voters return a Conservative majority on the platform of the need for strong government.
 The cuts in public services are the most draconian in living memory and there is rioting in the streets.
 Egged on by the press Jeremy Hunt is given the brief to strip administrative costs “to the bone.”
 Funding for the Arts runs dry as such activity is characterised as a non-essential luxury.

 As an alternative to government funding the government try to encourage a more philanthropic approach the arts from the private sector which seems, at least initially, to show little enthusiasm.
 Within a year of the initial cuts in funding for the Arts, Arts organisations find themselves in a situation where they need to find creative ways to self-fund themselves.
 Free entry for all to exhibitions and galleries is impossible and admission charges become the norm.
-Programme diversity is sacrificed as arts organisations provide a populist offering, in order to maximise income and to meet financial targets against the tough budgets they operate with.
+Programme diversity is sacrificed as arts organisations provide a populist offering, in order to increase income and to meet financial targets against the tough budgets they operate with.
 The universal requirement is to demonstrate value for money.
 Arts organisations are exposed and vulnerable to this scrutiny – there are casualties in the Art world and some organisations are forced to merge to ensure survival.

 Against this backdrop, the general public are voting with their feet in protest at the charges and attendance figures for the more expensive exhibitions fall dramatically over a three year period.
 Audiences driven from their traditional haunts turn to ‘fee-free’ digital access.
 As arts organisations desperately strive to retain domestic audiences, they are forced by government to generate income from tourism.